VinnieRossi/katacoda-scenarios/rhoar-spring-boot/microservices-2/99-outro.md

 Load Balancing is the practice of splitting traffic for performance and sometimes functionality reasons, while Service Discovery allows us to find our service instances and use a single address to connect to the multiple deployed services.
 The combination of both allow us to use a microservice architecture that can handle heavy load and scale easily and effectively.

 Spring Boot is a powerful and easy to use framework for developing everything from monolithic applications to microservices, but Spring Boot becomes every better when we package it in a container and use an orchestrated platform like OpenShift.
-When using OpenShift we can, in a very consistent and fast way, deploy our Spring application to multiple environments without worry of envrionment differences.
+When using OpenShift we can, in a very consistent and fast way, deploy our Spring application to multiple environments without worry of environment differences.
 OpenShift also enables things like Deployment Pipelines and Blue/Green deployments but that was not covered in this scenario.

 ## Additional Resources